-Naturally shade-loving, these tiny plants prefer moist, well-drained loamy soil.
-Don’t plant them in full sun.
+Lilies of the valley are naturally shade-loving and prefer moist, well-drained loamy soil.
+Never plant them in full sun.
 If you do, their bright green leaves will lose their color and turn ugly shades of brown.

-You may be surprised to know that all parts of lily of the valley, if ingested, are toxic.
-Therefore, when handling the flowers, it’s best to wear gloves to prevent any residue from being transmitted to food.
+You may be surprised to learn that all parts of the lily of the valley are toxic if eaten.
+So, when handling the flowers, it’s best to wear gloves to prevent any residue from being transmitted to food.
 Symptoms of lily of the valley poisoning include stomachache and blurred vision.

 Flower staging at Aalsmeer FloraHolland in Amsterdam